Spark Cafe - Hackney

 Feedback

-Was User at Spark Cafe a mag?
+Was Anonym at Spark Cafe a mag?

 This former Georgian house has been converted into a café, featuring a charming outdoor area that offers a lovely view of the park.
 The café has recently undergone some improvements.
 The menu offers a decent selection, including some familiar favorites and a few vegan options.
 Prices are reasonable, and the quality is average.
 The service is polite and efficient, which is more than adequate, and that should not be se...
 View all feedback.